 Other underwriting expenses increased \$5.0 million or 49.2% to \$15.1 million for the year ended December 31, 2017 from \$10.1 million for the year ended December 31, 2016.
 The increase was primarily due to higher salaries, rent, professional fees and other expenses necessary to support our growth.
 In addition, other underwriting expenses were impacted by \$2.3 million in expenses relating to transaction costs associated with the issuance of catastrophe bonds in June 2017.
-Other underwriting expenses as a percentage of gross earned premiums were 15.0% for the year ended December 31, 2017 and 14.6% for the year ended December 31, 2016.
+Other underwriting expenses as a percentage of gross earned premiums were 15.0% for the year ended December 31, 2016.